comboshreddies/kubectl-tks/README.md

 3) mkdir  ~/.tks
 4) copy sequences.json to ~/.tks/

 # purpose
-One can easily make a a shell script to execute some command on each pod/container in parallel, then gather results.
+One can easily make a shell script to execute some command on each pod/container in parallel, then gather results.
-Executing on more than few pods might fail on some pods.
+Executing on more than a few pods might fail on some pods.
 Having output of many pod executions on one screen is not practical.
 You might need to take a look at each execution on your own, one pod at the time.
-You might want to keep terminal session for each pod that you've connected to.
+You might want to keep a terminal session for each pod that you've connected to.
 Using tmux could help.

 # intro